MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 # Introduction

-> describe the context of your application and its potential uses, briefly describe how you are going to proceed (methodology), that is, what data are you going to collect (your own pictures of.... , maybe extra-pictures collected from the web, etc), what methods are you going to use (e.g., CNNs, transfer learning)
+> describe the context of your application and its potential uses, briefly describe

+How you are going to proceed (methodology), that is, what data are you going to collect (your own pictures of.... , maybe extra-pictures collected from the web, etc), what methods are you going to use (e.g., CNNs, transfer learning)